 Jeffrey S. Rogoff

 Region II, New York

-Mr. Rogoff has been with the New York Regional Solicitor's Office since 2000, serving as a Trial Attorney, Senior Trial Attorney, and Deputy Regional Solicitor prior to his appointment as Regional Solicitor.
-Before joining the Department of Labor, Mr. Rogoff clerked for a Magistrate Judge in the Southern District of New York and litigated for six years at both small and large New York City law firms.
+Before joining the Solicitor’s office, Mr. Rogoff served as a judicial clerk in the Southern District of New York and litigated for six years at both small and large New York City law firms.

-Mr. Rogoff received a law degree from New York University and a bachelor's degree from SUNY-Binghamton (Binghamton University).
+Mr. Rogoff received his law degree from New York University and bachelor’s degree from SUNY-Binghamton (Binghamton University).